aspittel/so-you-graduated-whats-next/README.md

 - [Design for Non-Designers](https://www.youtube.com/watch?v=lsPrhA_m6ss&t=74s)

-Also, find programming events in your city if possible -- networking there will be so helpful.
+Go to programming events if possible -- networking there will be so helpful.

+I also wrote down [my career advice](https://welearncode.com/career-advice/) for things I wish I knew at the beginning of my programming career.

 Keep learning and building cool stuff ❤️